Welcome to #amplifymelanatedstitchers, where we feature needlework and textile art by Black or Indigenous People of Colour.

 What other artists inspire you?

 Do you have any secrets in your work you will tell us?
-And are there any creative connections between your work in textile and in stone?

 Are you a BIPOC artist working in needlecraft or Textile Art?
 Get in touch so we can share your work!